mostlyserious/csp-crawler/README.md

 - Add a mocked puppeteer harness to test crawl flow deterministically.
 - Add an opt-in integration test (`RUN_E2E=1`) that crawls a local fixture server.
 - Add support for `sitemap.xml` discovery, including sitemap indexes that link to other sitemaps.

-## Considerations

-The CSP typically applies to both the frontend and backend.
-Since the backend cannot be scanned by this script, you may need to manually check the backend for CSP violations.

-Iframe CSP errors can appear in the console and be reported, but they do not require action.
-We may explore excluding those in the future.

-## Limitations

-- Logged-in or authenticated pages cannot be scanned; some manual testing is necessary.
-- Resources that load only after user interactions (e.g., clicking a video) must be discovered manually.